bsanaei/secure-containers/README.md

-# Example pipeline for helloworld node application using Containers
+# Example pipeline for helloworld Java application using Containers and WebSphere Liberty

 Press this button, to get your own copy of the sample running in Bluemix !